 3. Coenzyme Q10

 Coenzyme Q10 (CoQ10) is a co-enzyme that is naturally produced by our bodies and is present in every one of our cells.
 CoQ10 is present in two forms in our bodies: ubiquinone and ubiquinol.
 Ubiquinone is converted as needed, into its active anti-oxidant form of ubiquinol.
-It protects us against cellular and muscular damage, as it neutralizes free radicals.
+It has amazing properties that protect us against cellular and muscular damage, as it neutralizes free radicals.

 Because CoQ10 is necessary for cellular health and reproduction, it is essential for our overall good health.
 Unfortunately, our natural reservoirs of CoQ10 (in both forms) are depleted as we age, so it is important to keep a supply of CoQ10 available, which we can get through dietary or supplemental means.